CHTC/chtc-website-source/uw-research-computing/machine-learning-htc.md

 The Python package manager conda is a popular tool for installing and managing machine learning tools.
 See [this guide](conda-installation) for information on how to use conda to provide dependencies for CHTC jobs.

+Note that when installing tensorflow using `conda`, it is important to install not the generic `tensorflow` package, but `tensorflow-gpu`.
+This ensures that the installation will include tensorflow's GPU capability.